C-Rodg/Balance/README.md

 ## TODO:

+- hook up Feather and Ionicons
+- replace defaultCategoryList with standardCategoryList that can map to different icon libraries.
+Also, organize alphabetically?
+- add feather & ionicons to create category icon list page
+- add search on create category page

+---

+- style login and register screens
+- style initializing & loading screen

+---

 - figure out how to structure state for categories, expenses, and budgets
 - style new/edit budgets screen

-- style login and register screens
-- style initializing & loading screen
+---

 - check android styling
-- hook up save (memory), edit, and delete today's expenses
+- hook up save (memory), edit, and delete today's expenses - firestore
 - style and figure out settings screen
-- hook up firestore database
-- async storage
+- async storage?

+---

 - add day touch slider to day screen

-- get full standard category list
-- enable change icon libraries and filter out some current icons
+## Notes

 - store money in integers only and always / 100